PubInv/freespireco/proposal.md

 equipment and the ability to create iterative prototypes.

-Roughly speaking, $6,000 per year per project is enough for an all-volunteer team to make good progress on an electromechanical device.
+Roughly speaking, $6,000 per year per project is enough for an all-volunteer team to make good progress on an electromechanical prototype.
 Travel and shipping costs are relatively high for Public Invention, because are teams are fundamentally distributed.
 In some occasions, such as major events and conferences, we need the entire team to gather